ebe1kenobi/tf-mod-fortrise-ai-python/README.md

 * WiderSetMod supported

 A port of the mod of vcanaa : https://github.com/TowerfallAi/  which I add menu integration in https://github.com/ebe1kenobi/tf-mod-ai-python and https://github.com/ebe1kenobi/towerfall-mod-kenobi.
-I build the mod loader AI based on this previous work.
+I remove the training part of the original mod temporarily I build the mod loader AI based on this previous work.

 See https://github.com/ebe1kenobi/tf-mod-ai-python for developer and how to improve the python program.